Observables in Quantum Mechanics and the Importance of Self-adjointness: Motivation

 Observe that the canonical commutation relation \eqref{cancom} cannot be realized for observables $\hat{x}$ and $\hat{p}$ acting as operators (matrices) on a non-trivial finite-dimensional Hilbert space $\mathcal{H}$ if the Planck's constant $\hbar$ is different from zero \cite{Zeidler}.
 To see this let us assume that $\hat{x}$ and $\hat{p}$ are SA linear operators $\hat{x},\hat{p}:\mathcal{H}\rightarrow\mathcal{H}$ such that \eqref{cancom} holds.
 Now we take the trace of \eqref{cancom} and calculate

 where we used the cyclicitiy of the trace $\mathrm{Tr}(AB)=\mathrm{Tr}(BA)$, $I$ is the identity operator and $dim(\mathcal{H})$ is the dimension of the Hilbert space.
-The conclusion is that either $\hbar=0$ or we have to abandon the idea of having a finite-dimensional Hilbert space and except the fact that at least one of the operators in question is unbounded and that the issue of trace-classness emerges also.
+The conclusion is that either $\hbar=0$ or we have to abandon the idea of having a finite-dimensional Hilbert space and accept the fact that at least one of the operators in question is unbounded and that the issue of trace-classness emerges too.